| Title: | Distributed Multinomial Regression |

 The number of quantile bins into which we collapse |

-For each column of v
+For each column of v, aggregates

-are then collapsed according to levels of the interaction across implied bin-factors, and the number
+the observations into bins defined by their average value.
+Both v and counts are then collapsed according to levels of the interaction across implied bin-factors, and the number

 Matt Taddy [email protected]